openxla/shardy/docs/overview.md

 ## Code repository

+ The Shardy project is in active development, and we seek feedback from the open source community.
 The Shardy code is available at https://github.com/openxla/shardy.